cjrh/cancelkulture/README.md

 application.
-Yes, your app will get a SIGTERM from Kubernetes, but if you have blocking CPU code running within many nested processes, it's a lot of work to orchestrate a controlled shutdown.
+Yes, your app will get a SIGTERM from Kubernetes, but if you have blocking CPU code running within many nested processes, it's a lot of work to orchestrate a controlled shutdown, especially within the narrow time window before Kubernetes does a SIGKILL anyway.

 It's much easier to define idempotent work and design for restarts as necessary.

 ## What exactly is provided in this library?

-The first and most important thing is that this library is designed to compose with whatever you already have.
-Because I also have existing code and I can't just replace the world with every new thing.
+I first want to point out that this library is designed to compose with whatever you already have.
+Because I too have existing code and I can't just replace the world with every new thing.

 Broadly, there are 3 features, and 3 supported use-cases.
 It's easier to go through the use-cases: